-Over the next ten weeks, we’ll be showing anyone how they can take great photos.
+Over the next three weeks, we’ll be showing anyone how they can take great photos.

 The way we'll be doing this is by exploring ten key concepts and principles that every photographer should get their head around.
 By the end of it, you'll be fully prepared to tackle new subjects and use the options on your camera that may have always seemed too complicated.